bvanrijn/solarized.css/README.md

 # solarized.css

 ## What's this?
 A simple, lightweight CSS framework that is inspired by the Solarized color scheme.
 Available in (minified) CSS and Stylus.
-Available for download or can it be included via CDN (updated every 2 hours).

 ## Features